Circuit Design for Clique Problem and Its Implementation on Quantum Computer: Proposed Methodology of Circuit Design for Clique Problem

-The Fig 7 shows the generalized view of the oracular circuit for k-clique problem.
 The aim of this paper is to construct the quantum circuit block for \textit{k}-clique problem.
-Theoretically, the Oracle is only a function that checks whether a specific item is the target.
-However, due to the linearity of quantum mechanics, when the Oracle is applied to the superposition state $\ket{\psi_{0}}$, all possible items are examined against the criteria.
-It follows from the fact that the eigenvalue of $(1/\sqrt{2})(\ket{0}-\ket{1})$, i.e., $-1$, is kicked back to the target state with the help of CNOT operation.
-In this generalized circuit there are four blocks; Qubit activation block and Qubit deactivation block, Edge detection block, Clique detection block and Phase flip block.
-The functionality of the blocks has been described below for finding \textit{k}-clique in a graph.
+Theoretically, the oracle is only a function that checks whether a specific item is the target or not.
+However, due to the linearity of quantum mechanics, when the oracle is applied to the superposition state $\ket{\psi_{0}}$, all possible items are examined against the criteria.
+In this generalized circuit, there are seven main steps, which are Initialization, Hadamard transformation, Qubit activation, Edge detection, Clique detection, Qubit deactivation and Phase flip.
+For finding \textit{k}-clique in a graph, all the steps have been described in the following subsections.